pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/03_Overriding_Models.md

 Sometimes it is necessary to override certain functionalities of Pimcore's core models, therefore it is possible to override the core models with your own classes.

-Currently this works for all implementations of the following classes:
+Currently this works for all implementations of the following classes (but not for these classes directly):
 - `Pimcore\Model\Document`
 - `Pimcore\Model\Document\Listing`
 - `Pimcore\Model\AbstractObject`